 Note: The case is the same with rental cars.
 Most companies state in the rental agreement that you can’t drive the vehicle outside of the country.
 Personally, I wouldn’t risk it.

-These days, you need a passport to enter Mexico.
+These days, you need a passport to go to Tijuana.
 It needs to be valid for at least 6 months after your date of entry.

 If you’re only staying for less than a week and don’t need to stop to get an FMM, chances are nobody will stop you to check your passport as you enter Mexico.
 You will need it to cross back into the US.